Assessing the accuracy of direct-coupling analysis for RNA contact prediction

-In the last years, in the protein community it has emerged the idea of using so-called direct coupling analysis (DCA) in order to construct a probabilistic model capable to generate the correlations observed in the analyzed sequences \cite{morcos2011direct,marks2011protein,cocco2018inverse}: strong direct couplings in the model indicate spatial proximity.
+Recently, a G-test-based statistical procedure called R-scape has been shown to be more robust than plain mutual information analysis for RNA systems \cite{rivas2017statistical}.
+In the last years, in the protein community it has emerged the idea of using so-called direct coupling analysis (DCA) in order to construct a probabilistic model capable to generate the correlations observed in the analyzed sequences \cite{morcos2011direct,marks2011protein,nguyen2017inverse,cocco2018inverse}: strong direct couplings in the model indicate spatial proximity.
 The solution of the corresponding inverse model is usually found in the so-called mean-field approximation \cite{morcos2011direct}, that is strongly correlated with the sparse inverse covariance approach \cite{jones2011psicov}.
-A further improvement in the level of approximation of the inferred solution is reached when maximizing the conditional likelihood (or \emph{pseudo-likelihood}), which is a consistent estimator of the full likelihood but involves a tractable maximization \cite{ekeberg2013improved} and is considered as the state of the art method for protein sequences.
+A further improvement in the level of approximation of the inferred solution is reached when maximizing the conditional likelihood (or \emph{pseudo-likelihood}), which is a consistent estimator of the full likelihood but involves a tractable maximization \cite{ekeberg2013improved} and is considered as the state-of-the-art method for protein sequences.